Recent Breaches

 Scenario: Ransomware Detonation in a Multi-Site Enterprise

 A logistics company detects ransomware encryption beginning on a file server at 02:14 on a Saturday morning.
 The malware has been resident for 18 days, during which it mapped network shares, identified backup schedules, and deployed encryption payloads to 340 systems across four sites.
 The attackers disabled volume shadow copies and encrypted the backup server before detonating the primary payload.
-With Firevault Control, the Fracture module severs all inter-site connectivity within 90 seconds of the SOC alert.
-The Vault module holds air-gapped recovery copies that the ransomware never reached.
+With Firevault Control, the Firebreak module severs all inter-site connectivity within 90 seconds of the SOC alert.
+Verified control-plane baselines held by the Archive module are not reachable from the production network, so the ransomware cannot touch them.
 By 06:00, the company is restoring from known-good copies while the encrypted segments remain physically isolated for forensic analysis.

 "We had backups.
 We had immutable storage.
 We had network segmentation.
 The ransomware encrypted all of it because every system was reachable from every other system.
 Physical disconnection is the only thing that would have stopped it."